Donate

 Beef or steak burritoVeggie and bean burrito

-Healthy fast food at sandwich chains
+Healthy fast food options at sandwich chains

-Thanks to Subway, sub sandwiches come to mind for many people when they think of “healthy” fast food.
-And while it is true that you can find relatively healthy choices at the top sandwich chains, their menus are not without their pitfalls.
-While sandwich shop ads promote their health benefits, studies have found that many people eat more calories per meal at a sub shop than at McDonald’s.
+While some sandwich chain ads promote their health benefits, one study found that many people eat more calories per meal at a sub shop than at McDonald’s.
 This may be because people feel so virtuous eating “healthy” as the ads suggest, they reward themselves with chips, sodas, or extra condiments that can turn a healthy meal into an unhealthy one.
-You can make healthier choices at a deli or sub shop but you need to use some common sense.
+The following tips can help you make healthier choices at a deli or sub shop.

 Choose whole-grain buns or bread instead of white bread, French rolls, or cheese breads.